ltetrel/mpi-deploy/README.md

 mpirun --prefix $HOME/.local -np 20 --host 192.168.2.1:${NCPU_HOST_1},192.168.2.2:${NCPU_HOST_2} /dat/hello-world_mpi.bash
 ```

+If you want to check the workload, use `/dat/test_mpi.bash`.
+It will compute the hash from a random 100MB file.

 # Going further
 Check the [Open MPI tutorials](https://mpitutorial.com/tutorials/running-an-mpi-cluster-within-a-lan/) if you are curious.